Supporting Students Through Emergency Aid

 In a world where millions of students teeter between staying in school and leaving, every bit of support helps.
 More and more, students who juggle work and school – 70 to 80 percent of college students, according to Georgetown University’s Center on Education and the Workforce – are under pressure.
 They need to work more hours to afford school, but they also need study and class time to maintain their academic standing.
-Losing that balance is especially tough on community college students: While 65 percent of community college students who drop out intend to re-enroll, only 38 percent actually do.
+Losing that balance is especially tough on community college students: only 35 percent of full-time community college students have completed their degree after five years.

 That’s why one financial crisis can make or break a student’s ability to keep attending classes.
 A car stops working, a medical scare happens, or a utility bill increases – these are all unexpected costs that can be the last straw for a struggling student.
 In addition, in December 2015, the Wisconsin HOPE Lab published a report that outlines the stark reality that half of all community college students struggle with food and/or housing insecurity.
 Such large needs raise the question: What can be done?

 Fortunately, there are a number of organizations and institutions tackling college affordability and rallying around students in need – aiming to reach them before they drop out and don’t return.